casper-network/docs/source/docs/casper/dapp-dev-guide/testing.md

 2. Deploy the contract
 3. Post-assertion

 The smart contract creates a new value _hello world_ under the KEY, _my-key-name_.
-It's possible to extract this value from the global state of the blockchain using the `query_result`.
+You can extract this value from the global state of the blockchain using the `query_result`.

 ### Pre-Assertion